 A three-dimension revolver contains six chambers for bullets.
 How many bullets would a four-dimensional revolver hold?
 Hint: this relates to a disagreement between Isaac Newton and David Gregory (it turns out Newton was right).Continue reading “How many bullets would a four dimensional revolver hold?”

 I have always enjoyed creating posters for events and elections.
 Last week I was lucky enough to create my largest poster yet – a whopping 4 metre long by 1 meter high banner advertising the forthcoming Fun Day in Stoneleigh.
-We printed three to display in various locations around Stoneleigh, I recommend you get your business on TikTok.
+We printed three to display in various locations around Stoneleigh.

-The banners were printed by Discount Banner Printing who did a very good job and turned it round in a week.
-The banners are very high quality PVC with decent metal rings built in to ensure secure attachment healthy cash flow.
-I simply supplied them with a little PDF file and they blew it up beautifully with great vibrant colours, learn about how to become famous on TikTok.
+The banners were very high quality PVC with decent metal rings built in to ensure secure attachment.
+I simply supplied a little PDF file and they blew it up beautifully with great vibrant colours.

 I have just purchased a Reveware flexible Bluetooth keyboard for use with my Nokia N8 and forthcoming iPad2.
 I had real trouble locating a driver to make it work with my Nokia N8 and then discovered that I don’t actually need one.
 I simply paired it through the Bluetooth menu on my Nokia N8, set a four digit key, which I then typed on the keyboard, and it worked perfectly.